Metacor/Minecraft-Speedrun-Guide/readme.md

 * *Cross***Bow + Arrows**: Allows you to [Half-Bow](https://youtu.be/whwjNbIni58) while in the Ender Dragon fight
 * **Fire Charge**: if you entered the Nether with a Flintless Portal method, this can substitute for a Flint and Steel
 	* *if you gathered Flint while in the Overworld, you can also use Iron Nuggets to Craft a Flint and Steel*
+		* *Piglins also Trade Gravel, so you can collect Flint in the Nether if you'd like*

 <br/>